 - BCI Membership differentiates between certified and non-certified members, thus providing entry to the BCI for both experienced Business Continuity professionals as well as newcomers to the discipline.

-- Affiliate and Student non-Statutory memberships carry no associated professional credential.
+- Affiliate and Student non-certified memberships carry no associated professional credential.

 How do I join?